-Canadians are taking on more temporary work than ever before, with more people seeing high value in adding skills, references and experience to their resume’s.
-With increased flexibility and with a greater availability of work, temporary jobs can either link you to new skills you need or keep you in work during times of instability.
+Canadians are taking on more temporary work than ever before, with more people seeing high value in adding skills, references, and experience to their CVs.
+With increased flexibility and with a greater availability of work, broadening your vision of work to include joining temporary staff can either link you to new skills you need or keep you at work during times of instability.

-It isn’t just Canadian employees who are driving this change; Canadian companies are finding innovative ways to work with temporary workers.
-Companies have greatly shifted their perspectives on the people who have less long-term experience.
-It used to be frowned upon to have a resume item of under one-year; now it might even be a benefit – with some writers and HR managers seeing ambitious potential in someone with a varied resume.
+It isn’t just employees who are driving this change; companies are finding innovative ways to work with temporary staff and are shifting their perspectives on people who have less long-term experience.
+It used to be frowned upon to have a CV item of under one year; now, it might even be a benefit — with some HR managers seeing ambitious potential in someone with a varied CV.

-3 creative ways employers work with temporary employees
+3 creative ways employers work with temporary staff

 1. contract workers help companies meet shifting demand

-The reality for many Canadian businesses is they grow by the contracts they win or lose.
-In every sector from manufacturing to finance, whether contracts or orders are coming in consistently defines whether they can keep staff on – full-time or otherwise.
-Temporary workers provide a smaller risk to small or medium-sized employers – knowing that their commitment to the worker ends in a shorter period of time gives them more flexibility to grow.
+The reality for many businesses is they grow by the contracts they win or lose.
+In every sector, from manufacturing to finance, the regularity of receiving contracts or orders determines whether they can keep staff on — full-time or otherwise.
+Temporary staff provide a smaller risk to small or medium-sized employers — knowing that their commitment to the worker ends in a shorter period gives them more flexibility to grow.

 2. they are trying before they buy

-Permanent placements are a business investment; with any investment there comes a risk.
-Hiring temporary workers is a great way to test out potential candidates, or scope out preferable skill sets to hire for.
-Increasingly organizations of every size, public or private and in every sector are hiring for temporary positions.
+Permanent placements are a business investment; with any investment, there comes a risk.
+Hiring temporary staff is a great way to test out potential candidates or scope out preferable skill sets for hire.
+Increasingly, organizations of every size, public, or private, and in every sector are hiring for temporary positions.

 3. program experimentation

-When businesses are looking to test new markets, pulling successful efficient team members from programs that are already profitable is dangerous.
-Who will replace my success team member?
+When businesses are looking to test new markets, pulling successful, efficient team members from programs that are already profitable is dangerous.
+Who will replace my successful team members?
 What if the new program isn’t successful?
-Are there problems that we haven’t been worked out yet?
-Hiring temporary employees and starting them on a new project is a way to prevent the loss of institutional efficiency, while still experimenting with a new line of business.
+Are there problems that we haven't worked out yet?
+Hiring temporary staff and starting them on a new project is a way to prevent the loss of institutional efficiency while still experimenting with a new line of business.

 3 ways to highlight your experience